12 Tips For Web Application Security In 2021

 Ultimately any web-connected system needs to be protected against data theft, loss or leakage.

-In this guide we cover our 12 top tips for web application security in 2021.
+In this guide we cover our 12 top tips for web application security best practices.

 1. Create a web security policy